tylerchilds/cutestrap/about/index.md

 ### Anyways...

-I felt like I could do better than the one step above normalize and two steps below Bootstrap version 1 I gave you.
+I felt like I could do better than the, one step above normalize and two steps below Bootstrap, project that I gave you.
 The reason I simultaneously put so much and so little effort into that landing page was because of the pun.

 Long story short, I knew I could do better and that _you_ deserve better from me.